 Sterling passed away several years ago, Dixie retired and Wayne continued on the family business, but over the years lost his passion for building boots.
 So he quietly put the word out he was looking to sell, but he wanted to make sure that whoever bought the business, would keep the quality and the reputation of the boot alive.

 On the 3rd of April, 2013 we closed on the sale of the business.
-Wayne is still around, teaching us the ropes, and being the prangster that is just Wayne.
 If you are ever in our neck of the woods, stop in and say Hi.
 We would love to meet you!

 Virgil & Paula Babione